merenlab/merenlab.org/tutorials/infant-gut/index.md

 </div>

 Now you have the background information about where these files are coming from.
 Moving on.
-But just before we continue to move on, let's remove the default {% include ARTIFACT name="collection" %} from our {% include ARTIFACT name="profile-db" text="profile database" %}, if there is one, to avoid any confusion.
+But just before we continue to move on, let's remove the default collection from our {% include ARTIFACT name="profile-db" text="profile database" %}, if there is one, to avoid any confusion.

-You can use the program {% include PROGRAM name="anvi-show-collections-and-bins" %} to see all {% include ARTIFACT name="collection" text="collections" %} in your anvi'o {% include ARTIFACT name="profile-db" text="profile database" %}:
+You can use the program {% include PROGRAM name="anvi-show-collections-and-bins" %} to see all collections in your anvi'o profile database:

 ```
 anvi-show-collections-and-bins -p PROFILE.db
 ```

-And use this one to remove one that's called `default`:
+And use {% include PROGRAM name="anvi-delete-collection" text="this one"%} to remove one that's called `default`:

 ```
 anvi-delete-collection -p PROFILE.db \